Kyle Isbel Player Props: Royals vs. Yankees

-The Kansas City Royals, including Kyle Isbel and his .471 slugging percentage in past 10 games, including five extra-base hits but no home run), take on starter Gerrit Cole and the New York Yankees at Yankee Stadium, Saturday at 1:05 PM ET.
+The Kansas City Royals, including Kyle Isbel (.265 batting average in his past 10 games), battle starting pitcher Luis Severino and the New York Yankees at Yankee Stadium, Sunday at 1:35 PM ET.

-In his last appearance, he had two hits (going 2-for-4 with a double) against the Yankees.
+He had a hitless performance in his most recent game (0-for-3) against the Yankees.

 Kyle Isbel Game Info & Props vs. the Yankees